-Inefficient Traffic Signals Cause Unneeded Delays & Congestion
+Inefficient Traffic Signals Cause Unneeded Delays and Congestion

 Almost every driver has experienced the annoyance of getting stopped by a red light at a deserted intersection.
-Or just the opposite, traffic so congested that you’ve had to wait through several light cycles to make a left turn.
+Or just the opposite, traffic so congested that you’ve had to wait through several green arrows to make a left turn.
 At times, it feels like the traffic signals are conspiring against us.
-Why can’t the traffic lights adjust to actual roadway conditions?
+Why can’t the traffic signals adjust to actual roadway conditions?

-With standard traffic signals, retiming events might only occur every few years, and the process is reliant on time-consuming, manually collected data over a several day period.
-Even then, typical time-of-day signal timing plans don’t accommodate for variable and unpredictable traffic patterns.
+With typical traffic signals, retiming might only occur every few years, and the process relies on time-consuming, manually collected data over several days.
+Even then, standard time-of-day signal timing plans don’t accommodate for variable and unpredictable traffic patterns.
 To make matters worse, when poorly timed, traffic signals (particularly along busy corridors) significantly contribute to traffic congestion, excess fuel consumption, and frustrated drivers.

-Automated Traffic Signal Performance Measures (ATSPM) & Adaptive Signal Control Technology (ASCT) for Traffic Signals
+Automated Traffic Signal Performance Measures (ATSPM) and Adaptive Signal Control Technology (ASCT)

 An ASCT system takes things one step further.
-Instead of sending the data to a traffic engineer for assessment, the information is evaluated by the system and signal timing improvements are developed by an algorithm.
-The ASCT implements the updates continually, sharing information between signals to make timing adjustments.
-These constant adjustments accommodate traffic patterns that are different from the peak periods (during which the standard signals were designed to operate) and help keep traffic flowing smoothly.
+Instead of sending the data to a traffic engineer for assessment, the system evaluates the information, and an algorithm develops signal timing adjustments.
+The ASCT continually implements the updates, sharing information between signals to adjust timing.
+These constant adjustments accommodate traffic patterns different from the peak periods (during which the timing plans were designed to operate) and help keep traffic flowing smoothly.

-The transportation engineering experts with Snyder & Associates are well-versed at helping communities evaluate the factors that would lead to the requirement and implementation of an ATSPM or an ASCT system.
-Most recently, our team worked with the City of Waukee to implement an ATSPM system throughout the community with the option to add ASCT in the future.
+The traffic engineering experts with Snyder & Associates are well-versed in helping communities evaluate the factors leading to the requirement and implementation of an ATSPM or an ASCT system.
+Most recently, our team worked with the City of Waukee to implement an ATSPM system throughout the community with the option to add ASCT.
 Likewise, we’re also helping the City of Burlington implement performance measures along the US Highway 61 corridor through town.
-These improvements could also lead to an ASCT system, if needed in the future.
+These improvements could also lead to an ASCT system if needed.

 Our experience with ASCT implementation is just as vast.
-Our team recently worked with the City of Pleasant Hill to address ASCT needs along the busy Iowa Highway 163 corridor and the Cities of Clive and Urbandale to spearhead the installation of an ASCT system along US Highway 6.
+Our team recently worked with the City of Pleasant Hill to address ASCT needs along the busy Iowa Highway 163 corridor and the Cities of Clive and Urbandale to spearhead installing an ASCT system along US Highway 6.

-Systems Engineering Study Determines Need for ATSPM & ASCT
+Systems Engineering Determines Need for ATSPM & ASCT

-To determine if an ATSPM or ASCT system is necessary for a corridor, a systems engineering study is generally in order.
+A systems engineering study is generally done to determine if an ATSPM or ASCT system is necessary for a corridor.
 A systems engineering study is a meticulous process that follows guidelines established by the Federal Highway Administration (FHWA) and is also a requirement of most state DOTs to be eligible for grants and other federal program funding.

-Because there are numerous traffic signal management and adaptive control systems available, it’s critical to know the existing conditions of a corridor before issuing a Request for Proposals (RFP).
-To that end, a systems engineering study looks at peak/off-peak traffic conditions and studies turning movement counts along a corridor.
+Because numerous traffic signal management and adaptive control systems are available, it’s critical to know the existing conditions of a corridor before issuing a Request for Proposals (RFP).
+To that end, a systems engineering study looks at peak/off-peak traffic conditions, and studies turning movement counts along a corridor.
 A thorough study will also inventory the current signal controller equipment in use, the communications network in the area, and any geometric concerns that may need to be addressed at individual intersections.
-Additionally, other improvements to modify signal controller cabinet equipment or update the communication network in the area are considered.
+Other improvements to modify signal controller cabinet equipment or update the communication network in the area are considered.
 Fiber optic connectivity is a strong necessity for all ATSPM and ASCT installations to provide the level of communication necessary for optimal performance.

 Physical Impacts of ATSPM Implementation

-Implementing an ATSPM system along a corridor has an immediate and noticeable impact on traffic flow.
+Implementing an ATSPM system along a corridor makes a noticeable impact on traffic flow.
 Namely, a performance measures system allows agency staff to review historical traffic signal operations to confirm citizen complaints and monitor traffic signal operations to identify faulty equipment.
-Signal timing adjustments can then be made based on recent, continuous traffic conditions instead of the limited day traffic count.
+Signal timing adjustments can be made based on recent, continuous traffic conditions instead of the limited day traffic count.

-The obvious impact of the implementation of an ASCT system is fewer delays due to congested traffic, reduced fuel consumption, and fewer frustrated drivers.
-The improvements, however, extend to numerous other benefits including:
+The apparent impact of implementing an ASCT system is fewer delays due to congested traffic, reduced fuel consumption, and fewer frustrated drivers.
+The improvements, however, extend to numerous other benefits, including:

 - Managing the queueing issues at intersections